WKPC-TV

-WKPC-TV (channel 15) is a Public Broadcasting Service (PBS) member television station licensed to Louisville, Kentucky, United States.
-Owned by the Kentucky Authority for Educational Television, the station is operated as part of the statewide Kentucky Educational Television (KET) network.
+WKPC-TV (channel 15) is a PBS member television station in Louisville, Kentucky, United States.
+Owned by the Kentucky Authority for Educational Television, it is operated as part of the statewide Kentucky Educational Television (KET) network.
 WKPC-TV's transmitter (like those belonging to several other Louisville stations, including sister WKMJ-TV) is located at the Kentuckiana Tower Farm at Floyds Knobs, in Floyd County, Indiana.
 WKPC and WKMJ are the only KET-owned stations whose transmitters are outside Kentucky's borders.

 Prior to 1997, WKPC-TV was a free-standing public television station, Kentucky's first.

 History

 Early years

 The Louisville Free Public Library, which had ventured into broadcasting in 1950 with the launch of FM radio station WFPL, followed by WFPK four years later, was granted a construction permit on January 3, 1958, for a noncommercial educational television station to operate on channel 15 in Louisville.
 WFPK-TV began broadcasts on September 5, 1958, with a test program, followed the next Monday by the commencement of classes for more than 7,000 students in high schools in Louisville, Jefferson County, and two counties in southern Indiana.
 That first year, programs originated from the facilities of commercial station WAVE-TV.

 In 1967, the public library transferred the station, which by that time had joined National Educational Television, to the school system of Jefferson County.
-Two years later, as a condition of the sale and to avoid confusion with the library's radio stations, WFPK-TV changed its call letters to WKPC-TV.

-1969 also brought a major technical improvement for channel 15.
+Two years later, in 1969, as a condition of the sale and to avoid confusion with the library's radio stations, WFPK-TV changed its call letters to WKPC-TV.
+That year also brought a major technical improvement for channel 15.
 In May, ground was broken on a new tower in Floyds Knobs, using land owned by WAVE-TV, as part of a power increase.
-That new tower would also bring another television station to Kentuckiana, as the Kentucky Authority for Educational Television leased space to side-mount an antenna for its new KET transmitter, WKMJ-TV; Louisville had received poorer-than-expected service from the original statewide transmitter configuration.
+That new tower would also bring another television station to Kentuckiana in 1970, as the Kentucky Authority for Educational Television leased space to side-mount an antenna for its new KET transmitter, WKMJ-TV; Louisville had received poorer-than-expected service from the original statewide transmitter configuration in the two years after KET signed on the air.